hfarrow/dotvim/README.md

 dotvim
 ======

-This repository contains a vim distrobution created by and for Heath Farrow.
+This repository contains a vim distribution created by and for Heath Farrow.

 Installation
 ---------------------------